AtharvaEdlawar/ChatGPTWriter-Assignment/README.md

-Update I have not been Selected for the role completed and interegrated a Ai response For the Given Assignment .Code was just sitting on the pc Hope it helps someone.
+Update I have not been Selected for the role, completed and interegrated a Ai response For the Given Assignment .Code was just sitting on the pc Hope it helps someone.
 P.S Groq has a daily Limit on tokens per minute and per day.
 UPDATED VIDEO HAS BEEN ADDED BELOW